 This weekend we finally got a taste of spring for one day before it got cold again.
-My sweetie and I seized the opportunity to get outside after a long winter and opted to head to the Blandford Nature Center to celebrate just being outside without freezing our nose hairs off.
+I seized the opportunity to get outside after a long winter and opted to head to the Blandford Nature Center to celebrate just being outside without freezing my nose hairs off.
 Michiganders are funny creatures.
-You know you are in Michigan when it’s the first 40 degree day and you see a convertible with the top down.
+You know you are in Michigan when it’s the first 40-degree day and you see a convertible with the top down.
 True story.

 Anyway…I want to tell you about this great place.
 The Blandford Nature Center is just outside of Grand Rapids and has almost 150 acres to explore.
 It is also home to an amazing environmental school that any kid would be lucky to attend.
 I love the perspective they take: Blandford Nature Center believes children and adults learn best through personal experience.
 Our job, and our passion, is to invite our community to get their hands dirty in nature – whether that be standing knee-high in water to learn about stream ecology or planting squash seeds to start a garden.

 I walked the trails for a couple of hours, visited all of the injured animals (mostly birds–the owls were adorable!) that have found a permanent home at Blandford, and took a ton of photos.
 The trails were great and I was THRILLED to be walking around outside in the sunshine.
 The best part, though, was visiting the sugar shack to watch maple sap boil down into maple syrup.

 Every 6th grader at the three environmental schools in Grand Rapids gets their own tree to tap at the nature center.
 What a cool learning experience.
 We saw both the modern method of making maple syrup and the native way of making maple syrup.